thu-ml/tianshou/docs/contributing.rst

 under the ``docs/`` directory.
 The generated webpages are in ``docs/_build`` and can be viewed with browsers.

-Chinese documentation is in https://tianshou.readthedocs.io/zh/latest/
+Chinese documentation is in https://tianshou.readthedocs.io/zh/latest/, and the develop version of documentation is in https://tianshou.readthedocs.io/en/dev/.

 Pull Request
 ------------